WeblateOrg/weblate/docs/admin/backup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also use own storage for the backups.
 SSH can be used to store backups
-on the remote destination, the target server needs to have `Borg backup`_
+on the remote destination, the target server needs to have `BorgBackup`_
 installed.

 .. seealso::